hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 I used for this tutorial the following components:

-* [*Keyestudio smart home set:*](https://www.keyestudio.com/products/keyestudio-smart-home-kit-withlus-board-for-arduino-diy-stem) this set includes a laser-cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
-This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to build the house and to connect everything.
-The needed code is available online.
-For every sensor/actuator is code available, and of course also for the complete set-up.
-This set is sold via different vendors, so look for the best price for you.
+* [*Keyestudio :*](https://www.keyestudio.com/) this set includes an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
+This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to connect everything.
-* Raspberry PI 1: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but this can also be a Raspberry Pi 3.
-This Raspberry acts as a gateway between the devices and the MQTT server.
-This gateway is also connected to the cloud or local machine.
+* Raspberry PI 1: This device is connected to a gateway, I used a Raspberry Pi 4 for this, but this can also be a Raspberry Pi 3.
+This Raspberry acts as a gateway between the Cumulocity and the devices.
+This gateway is also connected to the local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.
-* Raspberry Pi 2: This Raspberry Pi acts as an MQTT Broker.
+* Raspberry Pi 2: This Raspberry Pi acts as an MQTT server.
 I use a Raspberry Pi 3 for that with a Sense HAT board.
 A Sense Hat is an additional board on top of a Raspberry Pi.
-It consists of a LED matrix and a joystick.
+It consists of a LED matrix.
 This Sensehat is optional, I use it for displaying traffic going through the MQTT server on the LED Matrix.
 OPTIONAL: Instead of setting up an MQTT Broker yourself, you can also use a public broker for this or run a broker on another device.
 NodeMCU: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
-I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to control my 'smart garden'.
+I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to monitor air humidity.
+* sensors: gas sensor, 2 humidity sensors and light sensor.
+* Actuators: Fan and relay

 For this tutorial, I used different pieces of hardware.
 To use all the possibilities I am going to mention in this tutorial, I advise you to have all parts available.
 You can also build the functionalities in this tutorial with only having an Arduino with one sensor.
 All the parts running on the 2 Raspberry Pi's can also run on your laptop.